 Numerous other studies have shown that there are also many other health benefits associated with artichoke leaf extracts.
 Such studies have already proven artichoke's hepato-protective effects.
 Artichoke leaf extract protects the liver from the damaging effects of toxins similar to the effect of Milk Thistle.
 Like the latter, artichoke leaf extract stimulates liver tissue regeneration.

 The beneficial health effects of artichoke leaf extract are due to the promotion of bile flow in the body.
 The increased bile flow promotes the digestion of fat and contributes to the protection of intestinal mucosa, which is sensitive to acids since the bile fluid contains a considerable amount of bicarbonate.

-As the human body consumes toxins in many different forms through food, water, and the air we breathe, these toxins constantly bombard the liver.
-Bile serves as a carrier, moving these toxins from the liver on to the intestine for further elimination.
+As the human body consumes toxins in many different forms, through food, water, and the air we breathe, those constantly bombard the liver.
+Bile serves as a carrier, moving the toxins from the liver onto the intestine for further elimination.

 PS: The benefits cited in this article are those of the globe Artichoke, not to be confused with the Jerusalem artichoke (which is a species of sunflower).

 In summary the benefits of the Globe Artichoke are